RealTimeChris/Jsonifier/Documentation/Validating.md

 ## Validating JSON Data with Jsonifier

 Jsonifier automatically validates JSON data against RFC standards when using the `parseJson` function.
-Below is an example of how to validate JSON using the `jsonifier_core::validate()` function.
+Below is an example of how to validateJson JSON using the `jsonifier_core::validateJson()` function.

-### Using the `validate` Function
+### Using the `validateJson` Function
 ----
-To use the `jsonifier_core::validate()` function, call it as follows.
+To use the `jsonifier_core::validateJson()` function, call it as follows.
 It returns true if successful or false if validation fails.
 Additionally, you can follow the [steps here](https://github.com/RealTimeChris/Jsonifier/blob/main/Documentation/Errors.md) to check possible validation errors.

 ```cpp
 #include "jsonifier/Index.hpp"